Philip Thorpe

 Consulting

 My consultancy practice draws on two decades of work across migration systems to help organisations and authorities make sense of complex challenges.
-Having worked in many contexts and at many levels of responsibility, I bring a mix of operational, political, community and research perspectives that shape practical and grounded support.I assist anyone with responsibility for migrant populations to clarify problems, design workable solutions and strengthen their responses in ways that are ethical and rooted in real experience.To discuss your project, practice or ideas, please get in touch.
+Having worked in many contexts and at every level of responsibility, I bring a mix of operational, political, community and research perspectives that shape practical and evidence based support.I assist anyone with responsibility for migrant populations to make sense of challenges, design workable solutions and strengthen their responses in ways that are ethical and rooted in real experience.To discuss your project, practice or ideas, please get in touch.
 I offer initial scoping calls free of charge.

 key services

-• Systems Strengthening including Migration Governance, evidence based policy making, multi country research, systems reviews and data analysis
+Systems strengthening including governance reviews, evidence‑based policymaking, multi‑country research, systems reviews and data analysis

-• Capacity Development including needs assessments, technical training and currcuculum design
+Capacity development including needs assessments, technical training and curriculum design

 client portfolio